karlyndiary/DA-Cheatsheet/Tableau/[12] Filtering & Sorting.md

 - Apply one filter to multiple visualizations or worksheets
   - Click on the drop-down arrow -> Apply to worksheets -> 4 Options
+  - Only this worksheet is the default option for the filter
+  -